alex-cova/dynamo-mapper/README.md

 # dynamo-mapper

-Easy to maintain POJO mapper for DynamoDB.
-Generates parser classes for POJOs at compile time, using ASM.
+Generates converter classes for POJOs at compile time, using ASM.

 ## Features